-Day got her stage name from Cincinnati bandleader Barney Rapp, who told her that Kappelhoff would take up too much space on a theater marquee… When Day was widowed in 1968, she discovered that the fortune she had earned as one of Hollywood?s top stars had been misappropriated by her lawyer, leaving her nearly penniless.
-In 1974 she won a court case against the lawyer and was awarded $22 million… Some sources list her birth year as 1924.
-We believe it to be 1922, based on the 2008 biography Doris Day by David Kaufman.
+Doris Day got her stage name from Cincinnati bandleader Barney Rapp, who told her that Kappelhoff would take up too much space on a theater marquee?
+Doris Day was married four times: to Al Jorden (from 1941 until their divorce in 1943); to musician George Weidler (from 1946 until their divorce in 1949); to film producer Martin Melcher (from 1951 until his death in 1968); and to restauranteur Barry Comden (from 1976 until their divorce in 1981).
+She had one son with Jordan, Terry (1942-2004), who was later adopted by Martin Melcher and grew up to be the record producer Terry Melcher?
+When Doris Day was widowed in 1968, she discovered that the fortune she had earned as one of Hollywood?s top stars had been misappropriated by Martin Melcher and by her lawyer, Jerome Rosenthal, leaving her nearly penniless.
+In 1974 she won a court case against Rosenthal; at first awarded over $22 million, she eventually settled for $6 million?
+Some sources list her birth year as 1924.
+We believe it to be 1922, based on the 2008 biography Doris Day: The Untold Story of the Girl Next Door by David Kaufman.

 Copyright 1998-2017 by Who2?, LLC.
 All rights reserved.